Kfollen93/Mini-Reference-Guide/README.md

  <details>
    <summary><b>Merge Sort</b></summary>
    Merge Sort is a divide and conquer algorithm that works by breaking an array down into several smaller sub-arrays until each sub array consists of a single element, and then merges them back into a final sorted array.
-The time complexity of the Merge Sort algorithm is O(n log n).
+The time complexity of the Merge Sort algorithm is <b>O(n log n)</b>.

 ```cs
 private static int[] MergeSort(int[] nums)